d-ioannidis/d-ioannidis/README.md

 Hello, 👋

-My name is Dimitrios Ioannidis, I am a Computer Engineering student at the International Hellenic University, Greece.
+My name is Dimitrios Ioannidis, I am a Computer and Telecommunications Engineering student at the International Hellenic University, Greece.
 Aside from my university studies, I also dedicate some time to creating projects and programs related to these fields:

 - Data Engineering 👷
 - Data Analytics, 📈 and a bit of